defencedigital/moduk-service-manual/app/views/user-research/collecting-data-from-participants/README.md

 This is personal data that needs more protection because it is sensitive, as defined by General Data Protection Regulation (GDPR).

-It It covers data revealing someone’s:
+It covers data revealing someone’s:

 - racial or ethnic origin
 - political opinions
-- religious of philosophical beliefs
+- religious or philosophical beliefs
 - trade union membership
 - genetic data
 - biometric data